logzio/documentation/docs/shipping/aws-control-tower.md

 ---
 id: AWS-Control-Tower
 title: AWS Control Tower
 overview: AWS Control Tower is a tool to control a top-level summary of policies applied to the AWS environment.
-This integration sends logs from S3 buckets that the AWS Control Tower automatically creates in your AWS environment.
 product: ['metrics']
 os: ['windows', 'linux']
 filters: ['AWS', 'Access Management']